Sunday, November 05, 2017

 Willy's mansion never looked this good!

-Audio never made it into the original and made your Atari ST as loud as a ZX81.
-Thankfully, Grazey (Psycho Hacking Force) changed that so we now get to enjoy a fantastic Mad Max chiptune.
-It's brilliant, of course, but I admit to missing sound effects for the jumping and collisions.
-I know, I'm being picky but I do miss those effects.
+Audio was never included in the original, making our Atari ST as loud as a ZX81.
+Thankfully, Grazey (Psycho Hacking Force) changed that so we can enjoy a Mad Max chiptune.
+It's brilliant, but I admit to missing sound effects for the jumping and collisions.
+I know, I'm being picky, but I miss sound effects.

 That purple flying monster is a pain in the £@$!! and killed me more than once!